How to Generate and Monitor Service Level Objectives (SLOs) or Service Level Indicators (SLIs)

 Service level objectives (SLOs) are a foundational element of DevOps practice and of a Site Reliability Engineer’s (SREs) responsibilities.
 They represent internal goals around the essential metrics of a service (e.g. latency, availability, and correctness).
-Along with service level agreements (SLAs) and indicators (SLIs), SLOs help to define and monitor the level of service and reliability of a software solution to end users or customers.
+Along with service level agreements (SLAs) and service level indicators (SLIs), SLOs help to define and monitor the level of service and reliability of a software solution to end users or customers.

 As stated in the Google SRE handbook, “These measurements describe basic properties of metrics that matter, what values we want those metrics to have, and how we’ll react if we can’t provide the expected service.
 Ultimately, choosing appropriate metrics helps to drive the right action if something goes wrong, and also gives an SRE team confidence that a service is healthy.”